 The flowers are 5-parted, from 1/3 to 3/4 inch wide with a lemon yellow corolla that splits into 5 bluntly rounded petals.
 The green calyx has 5 pointed green sepals, much shorter than the petals, slightly hairy.
 The flowers are perfect with 10 stamens, five long and five short, all united at their base and all with yellow anthers; there are 5 styles that are separate at the top with terminal stigmas, but fused together at the base to a 5-celled ovary.

 Seed: The yellow petals whither quickly as the flower matures to an erect seed capsule, from 1/3 to 1+ inches long that is cylindric in shape, somewhat angled, and sharp-pointed.
 The capsule is 5-valved and when mature, splits into the 5 sections, ejecting very small brown flattened ovoid shaped seeds that are covered with transverse wrinkles.
+The stalk of the capsule ascends, usually at an angle of less than 45 degrees, but is not horizontal or first bending downward like that of O. dillenii.

 Names: The genus Oxalis is derived from the Greek work oxys, meaning 'acrid, sharp, sour' which reflects the sour taste of stems and leaves.
-The species stricta means 'erect' or 'upright', referring to the erect seed capsules.
+The species stricta means 'erect' or 'upright', referring to the erect seed capsule stalks.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The contrasting colors of the plant are quite nice.
 Drawing from Britton N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.